-In November 1998, a workgroup of interested stakeholders including community advocates, union representatives, private industry councils, community colleges, volunteer groups, the education community and Department of Public Social Services (DPSS) staff was convened by DPSS to develop the Los Angeles County Community Service Plan.
-DPSS also spoke with California Work Opportunities and Responsibilities to Kids (CalWORKs) participants for their input.
+In November 1998, a workgroup of interested stakeholders including community advocates, union representatives, private industry councils, community colleges, volunteer groups, the education community and DPSS staff was convened by DPSS to develop the Los Angeles County Community Service Plan.
+DPSS also spoke with CalWORKs participants for their input.